-- Unclassified service includes positions filled by election and appointment such as department heads.
+- 1. Unclassified service includes positions filled by election and appointment such as department heads.
 The office of municipal tax assessor is in the unclassified services. - 2.
 Classified service includes competitive and non-competitive positions.
 Competitive positions are those for which the Merit System Board considers testing appropriate to determine the qualifications of applicants.
 Most positions in an assessor's office fall within this category.
 Non-competitive positions include those which are difficult to fill, such as janitorial or service occupations.

 N.J.S.A.
-11A:1.1 et seg. and 11A:3-5 et seg.
+11A:1-1 et seq. and 11A:3-5 et seq.